MQTT Mocking

 Section titled “mqtt subscribe”Subscribe to a topic and print received messages:

-# Subscribe to a topicmockd mqtt subscribe sensors/temperature
+# Subscribe to a topicmockd mqtt subscribe localhost:1883 sensors/temperature

-# Subscribe to single-level wildcardmockd mqtt subscribe "sensors/+/temperature"
+# Subscribe to single-level wildcardmockd mqtt subscribe localhost:1883 "sensors/+/temperature"

-# Receive only 5 messages then exitmockd mqtt subscribe -n 5 sensors/temperature
+# Receive only 5 messages then exitmockd mqtt subscribe -c 5 localhost:1883 sensors/temperature

-# Subscribe with timeoutmockd mqtt subscribe -t 30s sensors/temperature
+# Subscribe with timeoutmockd mqtt subscribe -t 30s localhost:1883 sensors/temperature

-# Subscribe with authenticationmockd mqtt subscribe -u user -P pass sensors/temperature
+# Subscribe with authenticationmockd mqtt subscribe -u user -P pass localhost:1883 sensors/temperature

-# Subscribe with QoS 1mockd mqtt subscribe --qos 1 sensors/temperatureFlags:
+# Subscribe with QoS 1mockd mqtt subscribe --qos 1 localhost:1883 sensors/temperatureFlags:

 | Flag | Description |